philschanely/course-web1/_lessons/07-styling-content.md

 * Set the `font-size` on `html`, the root element, to `10px`.
 * Set the `font-size` for elements using the `rem` unit to the font size in your comp divided by 10.
 So a font size of `14pt` in your comp would be set to `1.4rem` in your CSS; just move the decimal one digit to the left.

+Watch this demonstration of how to create content styles based on all we've discussed so far in this lesson:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/6HsP6uCJ4gA" frameborder="0" allowfullscreen></iframe>

 ### Grids and Layout Design

 One last element to address in the overall process of planning a website is the prototype.